-Attachment 1 - Sole Source Contract Filing Justification Specific Problem or Need
+Attachment 1 - Sole Source Contract Filing Justification

+Specific Problem or Need

-What is the business need or problem that requires this contract?
-Early access to reading is a critical foundational building block for all children, and the growth of the Imagination Library of Washington program from December 2021 to June 2024, made a huge difference in the way we support our learners before kindergarten.
+- What is the business need or problem that requires this contract? - Early access to reading is a critical foundational building block for all children, and the growth of the Imagination Library of Washington program from December 2021 to June 2025, made a huge difference in the way we support our learners before kindergarten.
 In 2023 alone, the program delivered more than 780,000 books to nearly 115,000 of our state's youngest learners.
 The success and impact of this work cannot be overstated.

-Due to a rapid expansion in 2023, the Imagination Library of Washington program is facing a gap in funding in June 2025, that, if not addressed, will prevent the organization from being able to sustain the current level of programming.
-This one-time funding is intended to cover the projected gap in the state matching dollars so that the current level of programming is sustained and none of our learners and their families are impacted.
+This funding is intended to cover the gap in the state matching dollars so that the current level of programming is sustained and none of our learners and their families are impacted.